UrbanInstitute/syntheval/README.md

 - Any classification model that generates probabilities from `library(tidymodels)` can be used to generate propensities (the estimated probability than observation is synthetic).
-- By default, the code creates a training/testing split.
+- By default, the code creates a training/testing split and returns separate metrics for each split.
 This can be turned off with `split = FALSE`.
 - The code can handle hyperparameter tuning.
 - After calculating propensities, the code can calculate ROC AUC, SPECKS, pMSE, and pMSE ratio.